Waterloo Station is an underground station, about 25 metres below ground level, in the heart of the Waterloo precinct.

 - Relocation of the bus stop southbound on Botany Road closer to Raglan Street

-- Relocation of the bus stop on Cope Street to Wellington Street
+- Relocation of the bus stops on Cope and Wellington streets to Raglan Street

-- Enhancement of pedestrian infrastructure around the Metro Quarter including footpath widenings and through-site links.
+- Enhancement of pedestrian infrastructure around the Waterloo Metro Quarter including footpath widenings and through-site links.

 Access and entry